Last updated 21st September 2025.

-This page is a home for articles about the proposed Kingsway solar farm in West Wratting.
-Last updated 15th November 2024.
+This page is a home for articles about the proposed Kingsway solar farm that is proposed to be built in the rural area around West Wratting and Weston Colville.

 Here’s an updated schematic map showing the overall scale of the solar farm.